nkconnor/eagerly/README.md

 # eagerly

-Caches values in advance and asyncronously refreshes the value at a pre-determined frequency.
+Caches asyncronously retrieved values and refreshes them in the background at a pre-determined interval.
 The cache is backed by [ArcSwap](https://docs.rs/arc-swap/0.4.7/arc_swap/) which provides fast, lock-free reads.

 ## Example Usage